June 2022

 The Ultimatum Game

 Grant reference to a paper published by Kahneman et al. in 1986 based on a concept called the ultimatum game, a well-known idea in game theory.
-Today we will look at the game.
-And we’ll discuss the study result on another day.
+Today, we will look at the game.
+We’ll discuss the study results another day.

 The game